mariusbjansen/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.

-I used a combination of two color thresholds to generate a binary image.
+I used a combination of two color thresholds to generate a binary image and a gradient threshold.
 The hint was given by the reviewer.
 I now use

 * The b channel from Lab with thresholds between 155 and 200 (for yellow lines).
 * The L channel from LUV with thresholds between 225 and 255 (for white lines).
+* The L channel from HLS with thresholds between 170 and 255 for the gradient

 Here's an example of my output for this step.